rokka-io/rokka-kirby-plugin/README.md

 c::set('rokka.kirby.apikey', 'YOUR_API_KEY_HERE');
 ```

-The following is also recommended (see below in "Defining Stacks"):
+The following is also recommended for shorter, nicer image URLS (see below in "Defining Stacks"):

 ```
 c::set('rokka.kirby.stacks', [
-    'noop' => 'www_noop',
+    'noop' => 'kirby_noop',
-    'resize' => 'www_resize',
+    'resize' => 'kirby_resize',
+    'crop' => 'kirby_crop'
-    'raw' => 'www_raw',
+    'raw' => 'kirby_raw',
-    'kirbytext' => 'www_kirbytext', // default stack for kirbytext image includes 'resize-800x10000' => 'www_kirbytext' //images in kirbytext will have a width of 800px
+    'kirbytext' => 'kirby_text', // default stack for kirbytext image includes 'resize-800x10000' => 'kirby_text' //images in kirbytext will have a width of 800px
 ]);
 ```

+After having added that, you have to call `https://yourkirbysite.com/_rokka/create-stacks` (and be logged in) to
+create the actual stacks on the rokka server.

 The plugin adds a `$myFile->rokkaCropUrl($width, $height, $format = "jpg")`, `
 $myFile->rokkaResizeUrl($width, $height, $format = "jpg")` and a `$myFile->rokkaOriginalSizeUrl($format="jpg")` function to [$file objects](https://getkirby.com/docs/cheatsheet#file).